Black River water or watershed scenery in Vermont

 If the Black River is high, warm, crowded, or rule-complicated, compare the Ottauquechee River, Otter Creek, or White River before forcing the same trout plan.

-Check Vermont Fish and Wildlife regulations, year-round trout rules, and any trophy trout reach details before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check Vermont Fish and Wildlife rules, year-round trout rules, and any trophy trout reach details before fishing.

 North Springfield gauge context